 And to close with a chance for Isheeta to plug her music!

-Isheeta- “Ek Sutra,” it is a personal work, an exploration of my inner self, that I released on EP.
+Isheeta- “Ek Sutra,” is a personal work, an exploration of my inner self, that I released on EP.
 It has been so well produced and it is a fulfilling collaboration with some incredible artists.
 It is personal and devotional, one thread connecting us!

 Original composition and lyrics by Ustad Nusrat Fateh Ali Khan, Bari Nizami, and M. Arshad Vocals: Isheeta Chakrvarty Piano : Anurag Naidu Bass: Nathan Thomas Drums: Dhir Mody Seven Islands String Quartet Violins : Mika Nishimura Kushmita Biswakarma Viola : Shirish Malhotra Cello: Vian Perreira Strings Arrangement: Anurag Naidu Shirish Malhotra